From SQL Injection to Shell

 Since the right parenthesis will be missing once the end of the query is commented out.
 You can obviously try with one or more parenthesis to find a value that doesn't create an error.

-Another way to test it, is to use ' and '1'='1, this injection is less likely to impact the query since it is less likely to break it.
+Another way to test it, is to use ' and '1'='1, this injection is less likely to impact the query since it's less likely to break it.
 For example if injected in the previous query, we can see that the syntax is still correct:

 In order to find the SQL injection, you need to visit the website and try these methods on all parameters for each page.
 Once you have found the SQL injection, you can move to the next section to learn how to exploit it.

-Now We have found a SQL injection in the page http://vulnerable/cat.php, in order to go further, we will need to exploit it to retrieve information.
-To do so, we will need to learn about the UNION keyword available in SQL.
+Now that we have found a SQL injection in the page http://vulnerable/cat.php, in order to go further, we will need to exploit it to retrieve information.
+To do so, we will need to learn about the UNION SQL keyword.

 The UNION keyword